-Apple is finally taking on its biggest rivals in an arena where it's up until now sat on the sidelines: augmented reality.
+Apple is finally taking on its biggest rivals in an arena where up until now it's sat on the sidelines: augmented reality.

 If Pokemon Go was Apple's toe dip into the AR waters, ARKit is a headlong dive.